julelang/manual/src/compiler/compiler-optimizations.md

 `--opt-iter`\
 Enables special optimizations for iterations.

 - Removes casting if non-constant string casted to byte slice for range iteration.
-Uses string directly.
+Uses string's bytes directly.
-- Removes casting if non-constant stringf cases to rune slice for range iteration.
+- Removes casting if non-constant string casted to rune slice for range iteration.
 Avoids making allocation for temporary rune slice, iterates runes of string directly.
 - Makes array the slice literal expressions of the range iterations.

 ---